George Nikolic: Biography

-George Nikolić was the son of Serbian immigrants who settled first in Trieste and then in Venice, Habsburg monarchy, where George was born, in the 18th century.
-George studied medicine at the University of Padua where he earned his medical license in 1875 like his name-sake uncle a generation before him.
+George Nikolić was the son of Serbian immigrants who settled first in Trieste and then in Venice, Austrian Empire, where George was born.
+He studied medicine at the University of Padua where he earned his medical license in 1875 like his name-sake uncle a generation before him.
 He was a trainee of the urologist Tito Vanzetti in Padua.
 He specialized at Graz and in Vienna under Theodor Billroth, the founding father of abdominal surgery.
 Afterwards, he got a job at the hospital in Trieste and in 1886 he became the primarius of the 7th ward, where patients with sexual and chronic diseases were treated.
 From 1889 to 1896 he was the president of the hospital medical council, and in 1889 he founded a fund to help poor convalescents.

 In 1897, Dr. Nikolić succeeded in obtaining permission to receive urogenital surgery in his hospital ward, and thus de facto became the founder of the first urology ward in the Austro-Hungarian Empire, and consequently in Italy.

 In 1907, he was appointed president of the Trieste Medical Society, whose uncle Djordje Nikolić (1818–1886) was one of the founders, a position he would hold for the rest of his life.
 He attended the XVIIth International Congress of Medicine in London in 1913.
 While there he stayed at the Curzon Hotel at Kensington and Chelsea.